 Favourite Five Kitchen Utensils:

-Everyone we interview says, "Chef's knives."
+Again, everyone we interview says, "Chef's knives."
 Everyone.
-I feel like I should tell people when we are interviewing them, "other than knives."
+So, we've begun to reword this question, too.
 I am the kitchen gadget queen, but I am trying to simplify, so if I were starting out all over again and could only have five things other than a good knife, they would be (in no particular order):

 - Cut-resistant gloves (good for cutting and grating things as well as opening oysters and shellfish)

-- Blender (I will take this even over a food processor)
+- A powerful blender (I will take this even over a food processor)

 - Kitchen shears